This policy is currently going through formal consultation. Click here to go to comment.

 6. Enhance links with the North Devon / Torridge Joint Local Plan to ensure that any future cross boundary issues are identified.

-7. Cooperate with the Marine Management Organisation to ensure that decisions affecting the marine environment have due regard to the Marine Policy Statement and the emerging South West Inshore and Offshore Marine Plans.
+7. Cooperate with the Marine Management Organisation to ensure that decisions affecting the marine environment have due regard to the Marine Policy Statement and the emerging Inshore and Offshore Marine Plans for the South West and South.